-- In a medium bowl mix the flour, baking powder, baking soda, salt, cinnamon, allspice and cardamom together.
+- In a medium bowl, mix the flour, baking powder, baking soda, salt, cinnamon, allspice, and cardamom.
 Set aside.

 - In a large bowl, beat the sugar and butter together until light and fluffy.
 Beat in the pumpkin, and add the eggs.

-- In a small bowl, mix together the milk and vanilla.
+- In a small bowl, mix the milk and vanilla.
 Add the flour mixture alternatively with the milk mixture into the pumpkin mixture.